afontcu/afontcu.dev/content/blog/slow.md

 and read the list above again.
 Do it slowly (heh).

-How many situations apply to your team?
+How many of these situations apply to your team?
 Some of them?
 All of them?
 That's possible – been there, done that.
 I encourage you (and your team) to come up with your list.

 You must understand that each of these sentences **looks like slowness from the outside**.